janduplessis883/tonetint_package/README.md

 # Your input text
 text = "I love sunny days.
 However, I hate the rain.
 The weather today is okay."

-# Display the sentiment visualization in Jupyter Notebook
+# Display the sentiment visualization in a Streamlit app
 visualizer.display_streamlit(text)
 ```
 This code will display your text with: